Hawaiian Pineapple Coconut Poke Cake

 Instructions

-- Remove the cake from the oven and use the handle of a wooden spoon or similar to poke holes over the entire cake.
-The holes need to be fairly large.
+- Remove the cake from the oven and immediately poke holes all over the entire cake using the handle of a wooden spoon.
+Be generous, the holes need to be fairly large.

-- Use a hand mixer and whip together both packages of pudding with 4 cups of cold half & half.
-Whip until the pudding begins to slightly thicken but is still pourable.
+- Make the Filling: Use an electric hand mixer to whip together both packages of pudding mix with 4 cups of cold half and half.
+Whip until the pudding begins to thicken, but is still pourable.

-- Mix 1 cup pudding with the crushed pineapple.
-Pour this over the cake and spread into the holes while the cake is still hot.
+- Remove 1 cup of the pudding mixture and mix together with the crushed pineapple in a small bowl.
+Pour this over the cake first, spreading with a spatula or the back of a spoon, into the holes while the cake is still hot.

-- Immediately spread the remaining pudding on top.
-Place into the refrigerator and cool to the touch then frost with whipped topping.
+- Immediately spread the remaining pudding mixture evenly on the top of the cake.
+Place into the refrigerator to cool completely.

-- Sprinkle with macadamia nuts and flaked coconut.
-Store chilled.
+- Once cooled, frost the top with whipped topping.
+Sprinkle with macadamia nuts and flaked coconut to garnish.

 Notes